My name is Wendy OC and my journey started 10 yrs ago, I was one year clean and sober and all hell broke loose around me.

 How did I want Ryan’s life to be represented?
 Do I continue to make the choices I have always made?
 Or do I see Ryan’s life as an extension of my own and allow it to matter?

-I believe that every woman has the strength and resilience to overcome the bonds of addiction and create a life filled with hope and happiness.
+I believe that every woman has the strength and resilience needed to change the narrative and rewrite their story, to one rooted in authenticity.